KingOfRlyeh/KingOfRlyeh.github.io/academic_and_career_about.md

 ---
 ---

-  # I'm a National Merit Scholar currently studying Physics at Texas A&M University
+  # I'm a National Merit Scholar currently studying Computational Physics at Texas A&M University, class of 2028
   ## here's what I'm involved in

-- Class of 2028
-- Physics (BS)--Computational Sciences track

 # Current Coursework
 ---